Grow

 Link copied to clipboard

-To gain and retain customers, brands must do more than just hone their products to perfection.
+Customer experience has become a new battlefield.
+Data shows that 89% of businesses compete primarily based on customer experience.
+People buy products because they receive a great experience, and they stop purchasing after getting a bad one.
+To gain and retain customers, brands have to do more than just hone their products to perfection.
 They must also offer a memorable experience.

 What is sentiment analysis?

 Sentiment analysis, also called opinion mining or emotion analysis, is a branch of computer science.
-It uses machine learning and natural language processing to measure the positive and negative sentiment and tone of the text, spoken language, images, and even emojis.
+It uses machine learning and natural language processing to measure the sentiment and tone of the text, spoken language, images, and even emojis.
+It’s a useful tool that helps businesses to look far beyond the number of likes or shares.
+Through qualitative feedback, sentiment analysis helps to find out whether consumer attitudes towards products, services, and brand activities are positive, negative, or neutral.

 Why is sentiment analysis important in business?

 The problem is that being able to collect and analyze all of the user-generated content that appears online borders on the impossible.
-Sentiment analysis work is also very open to interpretation.
-Customers are humans, and we all express feelings differently.
+Interpreting that feedback well is also another thing.
+Customers express feelings differently.
+Many times, they apply both negative and positive statements in one comment and use sarcasm.

 The dinner was great, the waiter was terrible.